patriciahughes1/Cyclistic_Case_Study_Google_Analytics/README.md

 2. Why would casual riders buy Cyclistic annual memberships?
 3. How can Cyclistic use digital media to inffluence casual riders to become members?

+We will focus on the first question: __How do annual members and casual riders use Cyclistic bikes differently?__

+__Questions to consider:__
+* What is the problem you are trying to solve?
+* How can your insights drive business decisions?

+__Key Tasks__
+1. Identify the business task
+2. Consider key stakeholders

 # Prepare
 By using 6 months of the data provided, we will be able to prepare the dataset.
 I'll be using April 2020 to September 2020 data.